MicrosoftDocs/customer-voice/fp-docs/get-started.md

 # Get started with Forms Pro

 Microsoft Forms Pro is an enterprise survey capability that helps businesses obtain the feedback they need to make smarter decisions.
-Powered by both Office 365 and Dynamics 365, Forms Pro supports businesses seeking to transform customer, product, and employee experiences.
+Powered by both Microsoft 365 and Dynamics 365, Forms Pro supports businesses seeking to transform customer, product, and employee experiences.

 Forms Pro is built on Microsoft Forms, and it offers new capabilities that make capturing and analyzing customer and employee feedback simpler than ever.
 Your customers can respond to the surveys by using any web browser or mobile device.
 As the responses are submitted, analyze them with Power BI reports and make effective decisions accordingly.